Working with Tables in Excel (VBA)

 End Sub

-But the new stuff is right there already: TableStyles.
+Table formatting is determined by TableStyles.
 A collection of objects which are a member of the Workbook object.
 This gives rise to some oddities.
 You can change the formatting of a tableStyle, e.g. like this:

 Sub ChangeTableStyles()